kots727/slugbotics.github.io/content/projects/battlebots.md

 # Sponsorship

-We are always looking for sponsors to help drive our inovation and education!
+We are always looking for sponsors to help drive our innovation and education!
 If you are interested in sponsoring us, please feel free to contact slugbotics@ucsc.edu